A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-\underline{Proof of claim 2} The classes fulfilling condition ($\neg$i) while violating (iii) are (H$_1^\alpha$)...(H$_{14}^\alpha$).
-Here we have to show that given the background assumptions autonomy, nearly perfect correlations and nearly perfect anti-correlations, these classes do \emph{not} imply the Bell inequalities.
-This amounts to showing that there is at least one distribution for each class that fulfills the background assumptions and violates the Bell inequalities.
+The classes fulfilling condition $\neg$(i) and $\neg$(iii) are (H$_1^\alpha$), \dots, (H$_{14}^\alpha$).
+Here we have to show that given the background assumptions measurement independence, nearly perfect correlations and nearly perfect anti\-/correlations, these classes do \emph{not} imply the Bell inequalities, i.e. that there is at least one distribution for each class that fulfills the background assumptions and violates the Bell inequalities.